kwantam/kwantam.github.com/lhs/BBKNotes2.md

     post-up /usr/local/src/usbnet_route up

 in the `usb0` stanza in `/etc/network/interfaces`.
-Otherwise, just go in via the serial port and enable it as necessary.
+Otherwise, just go in via serial or SSH and enable it.

 PRU access under Wheezy
 --